-- 21. (1) The issuing authority must refuse to issue a permit if- - any applicable legal requirements that apply to the application, including the requirements of these Regulations, are not being, or have not been, complied with; - the carrying out of a restricted activity is prohibited in terms of section 57(2) of the Biodiversity Act or in terms of these Regulations; - (c) the restricted activity applied for is in conflict with any non-detriment finding made by the Scientific Authority in terms of section 61(1)(d) of the Biodiversity Act; - (d) the off-take limits determined by the Scientific Authority will be exceeded, or have already been exceeded at the time of considering an application for such permit; - (e) the permit has been refused or revoked in terms of any other applicable legislation; or - (f) registration of a facility is compulsory in terms of Chapter 3 of these Regulations, and the facility to which the application relates is not registered. - (2) In addition to the factors contemplated in subregulation (1), the issuing authority must refuse to issue a permit if the application relates to breeding in a sanctuary.
+- 21. (1) The issuing authority must refuse a permit if- - (a) any applicable legal requirements that apply to the application, including the requirements of these Regulations, are not being, or have not been, complied with; - (b) the carrying out of a restricted activity is prohibited in terms of section 57(2) of the Biodiversity Act or in terms of these Regulations;

+- (c) the restricted activity applied for is in conflict with any non-detriment finding made by the Scientific Authority in terms of section 61(1)(d) of the Biodiversity Act; - (d) the off-take limits determined by the Scientific Authority will be exceeded, or have already been exceeded at the time of considering an application for such permit; - (e) the permit has been refused or revoked in terms of any other applicable legislation; or - registration of a facility is compulsory in terms of Chapter 3 of these Regulations, and the facility to which the application relates is not registered. - (2) In addition to the factors contemplated in subregulation (1), the issuing authority must refuse a permit if the application relates to- - (a) the carrying out of a restricted activity involving a listed large predator in a new captive breeding facility or a new commercial exhibition facility; or - (b) a new application for having in possession of or exercising physical control over a listed large predator in a controlled environment that does not relate to a facility contemplated in regulation 35(1)(a) of these Regulations, except if the restricted activity is carried out in terms of a species recovery plan approved by the issuing authority; or - (c) breeding in a sanctuary.